rudeboybert/forestecology/README.md

 **SCBI**:

-For SCBI we will just look at a 9 ha plot to speed calculations.
+For SCBI we will look at just a 9 ha section of the plot to speed calculations.

 ``` r
 # SCBI